September 30, 2025

 · Moderation: Dr. Sabine Goldhahn, ETH Zürich

 · Expert panel discussion with expert speakers incl.
-Dr. Jasmin Barman-Aksözen (Patient advocate, UZH), Dr. Jean Louis Raisaro (CHUV) and others
+Dr. Jasmin Barman-Aksözen (Patient advocate, UZH), Prof. Dr. Annie Hartley (EPFL), Dr. Jean Louis Raisaro (CHUV) and Dr. Sukalp Muzumdar (Scailyte)

 Europe/Zurich